-Social Rented Housing is owned by local authorities and private registered providers (see section 80 of the Housing & Regeneration Act 2018) and guideline target rents are determined through the national rent regime.
-Social Rented Housing may also be owned by other personas and provided under equivalent rental arrangements, as agreed with the either the local authority or the Homes & Communities Agency.
+- Social Rented Housing is owned by local authorities and private registered providers (see section 80 of the Housing & Regeneration Act 2018) and guideline target rents are determined through the national rent regime.
+It may also be owned by other personas and provided under equivalent rental arrangements, as agreed with the either the local authority or the Homes & Communities Agency.

 - Affordable Rent is subject to rent controls that require a rent of no more than 80% of the local market rent, and this includes service charges, where applicable.

 - Intermediate Housing means homes for sale and rent provided at a cost above Social Rent, but below market levels – which is subject to the criteria in the Affordable Housing definition above.
 These can include shared equity (shared ownership and equity loans), other low–cost homes for sale and intermediate rent, but not affordable rented housing.